Electricity Price Review

 A Secretariat to support the Council was established in September 2021.

-The Council’s Terms of Reference is available below:
+The Council’s Terms of Reference is below:

 Consumer Advocacy Council website(external link)